 “Lord forbidding is pious, but not to the purpose,” returned Mr. Jaggers.
 “The question is, Would you want anything?
 Do you want anything?”

 I thought Mr. Jaggers glanced at Joe, as if he considered him a fool for his disinterestedness.
 But I was too much bewildered between breathless curiosity and surprise, to be sure of it.

 “Very well,” said Mr. Jaggers.
 “Recollect the admission you have made, and don’t try to go from it presently.”

 “Who’s a going to try?” retorted Joe. . . .

-This week we turn to Great Expectations by Mr. Charles Dickens.
-The book is said to be his masterpiece and that’s quite a statement, for he was prolific in the production of timeless literature.
+Charles John Huffam Dickens was born on this day, February 7th in 1812.
+Great Expectations is said to be his masterpiece and that’s quite a statement, for he was prolific in the production of timeless literature.
 Great writers like Dickens most certainly create words of lasting impact, but many others – more everyday people – do as well.
 In the impressionable early years of our lives, these words frequently came from our teachers.
 Most of us can remember, as we say, ‘that one special teacher.’